 Having personally experienced the impacts of acne rosacea on my life, I have tried many chemical and natural options over the years to get rid of it.

-I stumbled upon (and invented) this simple little process by accident over 6 months ago-and so far my acne rosacea has not returned…
+I stumbled upon (and invented) this simple little natural process by accident some years ago-and so far my acne rosacea has not returned…

 I am not claiming this as a cure; that would be too ambitious, but it has so far, worked for me.